evan-erdos/trail-of-cthulhu/story/prose-outline.md

 The Soviets have given it the same treatment they gave the village, and there's still an attaché of Soviet troops, looking for survivors.

-The Players hide in the brush until the Soviets are through.
+The PCs hide in the brush until the Soviets are through.
 Trailing the soliders, they find a hidden Soviet encampment, but cannot approach the base until it's dark.

-Now that they know where the Soviet Encampment is, the Players are free to return to the lab.
+Now that they know where the Soviet Encampment is, the PCs are free to return to the lab.
 Salvaging tools, they work on decoding what they saw in the Observatory.

 After many hours of codebreaking, they learn a horrible truth.